-Hear one student's experience with the district's gifted program.
+Hear one former student's experience with the district's gifted program.
 By Steve Saed:

 A. We believe that the unique characteristics of gifted children may include: